 Next are 2 type of brushes that make interesting marks when painting foliage, branches, reeds, tall grasses, bushes etc.

-The material I used was bamboo chopsticks that usually go with take-away noodles or sushi Smile and chicken feathers but any fowl, bird will do.
+The material I used was bamboo chopsticks that usually go with take-away noodles or sushi and chicken feathers but any fowl, bird will do.
 I used the downy part lower down the feather.
 Smaller feathers with a fine quill work best.
 The downy part form the "belly" and the upper ends (cut to about an inch long) on the outside, bound by string/thread.

 They are the 3 on the right, You can vary the sizes to your liking.